easystats/bayestestR/paper/paper.md

 ---
-title: "bayestestR: Understanding and Describing Effects and their Uncertainty, Existence and Significance in the Bayesian Framework"
+title: "bayestestR: Describing Effects and their Uncertainty, Existence and Significance within the Bayesian Framework"
 authors:
 - affiliation: 1
   name: Dominique Makowski